Companies are having a hard time moving to remote work, as customers can’t keep up with new online processes.

 Step 3: Use video to push social media channels and explain complex procedures to customers

 With users watching an average of 16 hours of online video per week, it’s no doubt this is an effective communication tool.
+According to Avasam, over a billion hours of video are watched on YouTube every day!
 Another curious fact is that people are twice as likely to share video content with their friends than any other type of content.
 So why not push video content in your online channels?

 In a previous article, we mention how tutorial videos can boost user productivity and explain complex processes more effectively.
 So, if you really want to quickly answer customer tickets, take advantage of this type of content.

 If you don’t have professional tools to record a tutorial video of your website or web application, you can take advantage of Helppier to easily record product tours and export as video files.
 Then, you can share on social media, upload to support channels like Zendesk or video platforms like Youtube and Vimeo.
 Another option would be to also organize these videos in our help center on top of your website for easy access by potential customers.